 - Praised for: strong search-driven observability, flexible visualizations, and ELK extensibility

-- Criticized for: steep learning curve and managing resource overhead in large deployments
+- Criticized for: limited self-hosting, learning curve

 Elastic Observability vs Graylog